Scalac blog hero image showing AI agents as a distributed system with connected service nodes.

 Where types meet non-determinism

-Three boundaries where types prevent failures
+Three boundaries where types move failures left

 Figure 02